jlangson/clj-catan/README.md

 Generates a legal and random board for Setlers of Catan.
 This is useful because the tiles are thick cardboard and are not easily shuffled.

+# Note to viewers

+The `frontend` branch contains the most recent development.

 # Features

 - [x] Randomly generate legal board.